Xilinx/inference-server/docs/hello_world_echo.rst

 Load a worker
 -------------

-Inference requests in AMD Inference Server are made to worker chains, which are made up of one or more workers.
+Inference requests in AMD Inference Server are made to workers.
 Workers are started as threads in AMD Inference Server and have a defined lifecycle.
-Before making an inference request to a chain, a chain must first be loaded.
+Before making an inference request to a worker, it must first be loaded.
-After loading the chain, you can get the endpoint to send it further requests.
+Loading a worker returns an endpoint that the client should use for future operations.

-This simple worker chain is made of a single worker, "cplusplus" and a sample model is passed to it at load-time "echo".
+This simple worker, "cplusplus", is a worker that accepts a C++-based "model" which is specified in the parameters.
-This model is a simple test model that accepts an integer as input, adds one to it and returns the sum.
+This model, "echo" is a simple test model that accepts an integer as input, adds one to it and returns the sum.
-An implicit worker is added to end of every chain to handle responding back to the client.

 .. literalinclude:: ../examples/hello_world/echo.py
     :start-after: +load worker